sourcejs/Source/README.md

 ### CSS Documentation parser

-Engine is based on gathering special documentation files (`index.src` by default), where you leave your HTML examples, template calls and description.
+Engine is based on gathering special documentation templates (`index.src`, `readme.md` and others), where you leave your HTML examples, template includes and description.
 All Specs are located in `sourcejs/user/specs` folder, and could contain any catalogue structure, with focus on component folders.

-**But** engine will support [DSS](https://github.com/darcyclarke/DSS) as a plugin, which is universal CSS Documentation parser.
-So it will be possible to document your components both in CSS, Markdown and native `index.src`.
+**But** you can use official SourceJS plugin based on DSS, CSS Documentation parser - https://github.com/sourcejs/sourcejs-contrib-dss.

 ## Join the community